12 Benefits of Technology in the Classroom

 #1 Increases Student Engagement

-Students are engaging with technology outside of school.
+Students are already engaging with technology outside of school.
 Educators can embrace this reality and use technology to cultivate interactive and creative learning experiences for their students in the classroom.
 Video, for instance, can inspire and spark conversation in today’s students.

 #2 Establishes Consistency